q-tee/benchmark/README.md

 4. override `GetName()` and `GetMethodName()` methods with your library name and the name of the used function, respectively
 5. create a static method that matches the prototype and set it via the constructor
 6. add a instance to appropriate bench object in the appropriate test file

+# further information
+you can read about installation of particular libraries, contributing and look for other general information on the [q-tee](https://github.com/q-tee/) main page.